UPDATE: Enjoy this project from our former home. We’re giving our current home a total remodel. Click HERE to take a look.

 Here’s what the completed bulletin board looks like from the back side.
 I’ve outfitted the frame with multiple Command Velcro Strips to adhere the bulletin board to the side of the fridge without damaging it.

-I found a stick-on chalkboard at Target, which is great for jotting down groceries that I need to add to my list.
+To accessorize the bulletin board and make it more useful, I added a stick-on chalkboard that I found at Target, which is great for jotting down groceries that I need to add to my list.
 Some pre-made plastic envelopes are perfect for holding coupons and mail.
 Cute little clothespins with a round chalkboard face (from Target) work great for holding the envelopes and special reminder notes in place.
 I just glued a thumbtack on the back and now they’re perfect for the bulletin board.

-Oh – you might think this would be a logical place for a weekly menu, but if you look closely you’ll see what I have to say about that!
+Oh – you might think this would be a logical place for a weekly menu, but if you look closely, down below the grocery list, you’ll see what I have to say about that!

 A year-at-a-glance calendar works best for me.
-I’m not good about keeping up with a daily calendar (I use a Google calendar on my pc), but I do need to know what the actual date is every now and then.
+I’m not good about keeping up with a daily calendar that I’d have to write on (I use a Google calendar on my pc), but I do need to know what the actual date is every now and then.

 The calendar and “menu” are attached with ginormous tack pins that I found at Dollar Tree and spray painted gray.